UCCE to host informational meeting about Beet Curly Top Virus

 During the meeting planned on Thursday, Nov.
 18, Lauren Murphy, senior environmental scientist supervisor with the California Department of Food and Agriculture (CDFA), will provide an overview of CDFA’s Curly Top Virus Control Program.

-Dr. Bob Gilbertson, Distinguished Professor in the Department of Plant Pathology at UC Davis, will be discussing the unusual outbreak of BCTV in 2021 and what to expect in 2022 as well and there will be ample time for questions and discussion.
+Dr. Bob Gilbertson, distinguished professor in the Department of Plant Pathology at UC Davis, will be discussing the unusual outbreak of BCTV in 2021 and what to expect in 2022 with ample time for questions and discussion.

-The meeting will begin at 9:30 a.m. at the UCCE Colusa office, located at 100 Sunrise Boulevard, Colusa.
+The meeting will begin at 9:30 a.m. at the UCCE Colusa office, located at 100 Sunrise Blvd., Colusa.

 For more information, contact the UCCE Colusa Office at 530-458-0570 or email Area Vegetable Crops Advisor Amber Vinchesi-Vahl at acvinchesi@ucanr.edu.